alicewilliams786/Gmail-Cleaner-Privacy-Policy/README.md

 ## Introduction

-This Privacy Policy describes how Gmail Cleaner — AI-powered Gmail for spam detection and cleanup ("we", "our", or "the Chrome Extension") collects, uses, and protects your information.
+This Privacy Policy describes how Gmail Cleaner ("the Extension") handles your information.
 We are committed to protecting your privacy and being transparent about our data practices.

 ## Information We Collect

-**We DO NOT collect any personal information or data.**

-Gmail Cleaner — AI-powered Gmail for spam detection and cleanup is designed with privacy in mind.
-All data, if any, is stored locally on your device and is never transmitted to external servers.
+**We do NOT collect any personal information on our servers.** All data is stored locally on your device in your browser's localStorage and is never transmitted to any server operated by the developer.

-## How We Use Your Information

-Since we don't collect any data, there is no usage of your information.
-All Chrome Extension functionality operates locally on your device.
+Sensitive credentials (Google Client ID, Gemini API key, IMAP password) are encrypted using AES encryption before being stored locally.

 ## Third-Party Services

+When you enable AI-powered spam classification, your email sender, subject, and body text are sent **directly from your browser** to the AI service you configured.
+The developer does not intercept or have access to this data.

-Gmail Cleaner — AI-powered Gmail for spam detection and cleanup uses the following third-party services:
+Gmail Cleaner uses the following third-party services:

-Google Gmail API, Gemini AI API, IMAP Client Library
+- **Google Gmail API** — to read, manage, and filter your emails
+- **Google Gemini API** — for AI spam classification (optional, user-enabled)
+- **Ollama** — for local AI spam classification (optional, user-enabled)

 These services have their own privacy policies.
-We recommend reviewing their policies to understand how they handle your data.
+We recommend reviewing them.

+## Google OAuth Permissions

+The Extension requests Gmail permissions to read your emails for spam analysis, move emails to Trash when you request deletion, and create Gmail filters when you request sender blocking.

 ## Data Storage and Security

 All data is stored locally on your device.
-We do not have access to your data, and it is never transmitted to our servers or any third parties.
+We do not have access to your data, and it is never transmitted to our servers or any third parties (except the AI services you explicitly enable).

 ## Your Rights

-You have the following rights regarding your data:

-- **Access:** View what data we have (if any)
+- **Access:** View your data via browser developer tools at any time
-- **Deletion:** Delete your data by uninstalling the Chrome Extension
+- **Deletion:** Delete all data by uninstalling the Extension or clearing localStorage
-- **Portability:** Export your data where applicable
-- **Opt-Out:** Disable features you're uncomfortable with
+- **Revoke Access:** Revoke Gmail permissions at [Google Account Permissions](https://myaccount.google.com/permissions)
+- **Opt-Out of AI:** Disable AI classification in settings to stop any data being sent to AI services

 ## Compliance

 ### GDPR Compliance (EU Users)
-We comply with the General Data Protection Regulation (GDPR):
-- Minimal data collection
+- Minimal data collection — all processing happens locally
 - Clear consent mechanisms
 - Right to access, delete, and port data
-- No automated decision-making
+- No automated decision-making without user initiation

 ### CCPA Compliance (California Users)
-We comply with the California Consumer Privacy Act (CCPA):
 - We do not sell personal information
 - You can request data deletion
 - You can opt-out of data collection

 ### COPPA Compliance (Children's Privacy)
-Gmail Cleaner — AI-powered Gmail for spam detection and cleanup complies with the Children's Online Privacy Protection Act (COPPA):
 - We do not knowingly collect data from children under 13
-- No targeted content for children
-- Parental consent required where applicable
+- This Extension is not directed at children

 ## Changes to This Policy

 We may update this Privacy Policy from time to time.
 Changes will be posted on this page with an updated date.
-Continued use of Gmail Cleaner — AI-powered Gmail for spam detection and cleanup after changes constitutes acceptance of the updated policy.
+Continued use of the Extension after changes constitutes acceptance of the updated policy.

 ## Contact Us